khermano/eshop-project-springboot/README.md

 ## About the app

 - every service of this repository has to be up and running for the application to work correctly
+- first check that all services are up and running at http://localhost:8761
 - application endpoints will then be available at http://localhost:8080
-- Eureka server info can be found here: http://localhost:8761

 ### Swagger UI